majidorc/text-generator/README.md

 ## Features

 - **Operator Form**: Enter booking number, program, name, tour date, hotel, phone, address options, PAX (adults, children, infants), cash on tour, and national park fee.
 Instantly generates a confirmation message you can copy/share.
 Automatically copies the confirmation to your clipboard after submit. **Click the CLEAR button to instantly reset all fields, including the shared name.**
 - **Customer Form**: Enter tour date, name, pick up (auto-filled from hotel in Operator Form), pickup time (from/to), and optionally FEE Adult/Child fields.
 Instantly preview and copy a formatted confirmation email.
+The confirmation always greets the customer by name ("Hello [Name]") after submission.
 Toggle FEE fields by clicking "With Fee". **Click the CLEAR button to instantly reset all fields, including the shared name.**
 - **Unified Header**: Easily switch between Operator Form and Customer Form using the top menu.
 The dark/light mode toggle is now in the header for quick access.
 - **Dark/Light Mode**: Toggle between beautiful dark and light themes.
 All elements adapt automatically.
 - **Auto-Sync Fields**: Hotel field in Operator Form always syncs to Pick Up in Customer Form (unless address option is Send Later or No Transfer).